bluesky-social/atproto-website/content/specs/cryptography.md

 - Prepend the appropriate curve multicodec value, as varint-encoded bytes, in front of the key bytes:
     - `p256` (compressed, 33 byte key length): `p256-pub`, code 0x1200, varint-encoded bytes: [0x80, 0x24]
     - `k256` (compressed, 33 byte key length): `secp256k1-pub`, code 0xE7, varint bytes: [0xE7, 0x01]
-- Encode the combined bytes with `base58btc`, yielding a string
+- Encode the combined bytes with with `base58btc`, and prefix with a `z` character, yielding a multibase-encoded string

 The decoding process is the same in reverse, using the identified curve type as context.